86Box/docs/usage/menubar.rst

    * **4:3:** stretch the emulated display to a 4:3 aspect ratio, then scale it to fit the host display.
    * **Square pixels (keep ratio):** scale the emulated display to fit the host display, without changing the aspect ratio.
    * **Integer scale:** scale the emulated display to the largest integer scale factor to fit the host display.
 This provides the highest possible picture quality, at the cost of black bars if the host display's resolution is not divisible by the emulated display's resolution.
+   * **4:3 integer scale:** stretch the emulated display to a 4:3 aspect ratio, then scale it to the largest integer scale factor to fit the host display.

 * **Apply fullscreen stretch mode when maximized:** apply the picture mode selected above in windowed mode if *Resizeable window* is enabled and the window is maximized.
 * **EGA/(S)VGA settings:** contains display settings specific to EGA, VGA and Super VGA video hardware.